dyhes/zulip/docs/production/export-and-import.md

 # Backups, export and import

-Zulip has high quality export and import tools that can be used to move data from one Zulip server to another, do backups, compliance work, or migrate from your own servers to the hosted Zulip Cloud service (or back):
+Aloha has high quality export and import tools that can be used to move data from one Aloha server to another, do backups, compliance work, or migrate from your own servers to the hosted Aloha Cloud service (or back):

-- The [Backup](#backups) tool is designed for exact restoration of a Zulip server's state, for disaster recovery, testing with production data, or hardware migration.
+- The [Backup](#backups) tool is designed for exact restoration of a Aloha server's state, for disaster recovery, testing with production data, or hardware migration.
 This tool has a few limitations:

-  - Backups must be restored on a server running the same Zulip version (most precisely, one where `manage.py showmigrations` has the same output).
+  - Backups must be restored on a server running the same Aloha version (most precisely, one where `manage.py showmigrations` has the same output).
   - Backups must be restored on a server running the same PostgreSQL version.
-  - Backups aren't useful for migrating organizations between self-hosting and Zulip Cloud (which may require renumbering all the users/messages/etc.).
+  - Backups aren't useful for migrating organizations between self-hosting and Aloha Cloud (which may require renumbering all the users/messages/etc.).

   We highly recommend this tool in situations where it is applicable,